 This course gives a broad examination of the basic principles of a criminal investigation.
+Prerequisite: CJ 201 Introduction to Criminal Justice

-CJ 230 Criminal Law 3 Credits
+CJ 230 Criminal Law

 A critical examination of the development and function of Western criminal law; analyzes current definitions of criminal acts and omissions, defenses and justifications in the social and legal society of the United States; illustrates the development of legal interpretations of criminal statutes through the use of current and historical U.S. Supreme Court and state court decisions.
+Prerequisite: CJ 201 Introduction to Criminal Justice